Optimizing Multi-level Magic State Factories for Fault-Tolerant Quantum Architectures: Numerically Studied Space--Time Trade-offs

 \subsection{Space and Time Cost Estimates}

+We provide space and time cost estimates for electronic-structure quantum computations for the 76-orbital FeMoco molecule (FeMoco-76) with a precision in energy estimation of 0.1 mHa generated using Double Factorization Qubitization, as presented in Ref.~\cite{mohseni2024build}.
+The resulting quantum circuit is estimated to require the execution of $1.4 \times 10^{13}$ $T$ gates using 1972 logical data qubits.
+This circuit serves as a case study to demonstrate the capabilities of our methods.
+It is important to note that electronic-structure quantum computation is an active field of research, and circuits with reduced logical resource requirements may be achievable using alternative algorithms or by relaxing chemical accuracy constraints~\cite{low2025fast}.

-\Cref{fig:pareto_front} presents the space and time cost estimates for a quantum circuit with one billion non-Clifford gates and 1000 logical data qubits.
-Each point in the figure represents a solution to the architecture design problem for a predefined value of $\beta$, ranging from $\beta = 0.2$ to the case where each distillation level has only one unit.
+\Cref{fig:pareto_front} presents the space and time cost estimates for the FeMoco-76 circuit.
+Each point in the figure represents a solution to the assembly problem for a predefined value of $\beta$, ranging from $\beta = 0.2$ to the case where each distillation level has only one unit.
 The Pareto frontier is highlighted, showing the optimal trade-offs between space and time costs.
-The solutions on this frontier range from 1.9 seconds and 4.5 million physical qubits (for $\beta = 0.2$) to 1.7 minutes and 2.7 million physical qubits (for $\beta \approx 10$).
+The solutions on this frontier range from 1.2 years and 27.2 million physical qubits (for $\beta = 0.2$) to 12.4 years and 15.1 million physical qubits (for $\beta \approx 2$).

-In the best-case time scenario, assuming a highly parallelizable circuit (for $T_{\text{depth}} = 0.2T$), a $5\times$ speedup could be achieved with 50\% more qubits compared to serial execution (for $\beta = 1$).
+In the best-case time scenario, assuming a highly parallelizable circuit (for $T_{\text{depth}} = 0.2T$), a $5\times$ speedup could be achieved with 66\% more qubits compared to serial execution (for $\beta = 1$).
 The trend in the plot demonstrates that physical qubit counts increase rapidly as runtime is further reduced, indicating how costly it is to implement the extra resources needed in an MSF to produce magic states sufficiently quickly to allow performing operations in the core processor in parallel whenever possible.

-Looking in the other direction, the space-optimal solution reduces the number of physical qubits by 11\% compared to serial scheduling, and it slows down execution by a factor of $10\times$.
-Both solutions require two distillation levels (i.e., $L = 2$), but, for $\beta = 1$, the number of distillation units is $u \in \{56,9\}$, whereas for $\beta = 10$, it is reduced to $u \in \{6,1\}$.
-This represents a significant reduction in MSF size---from around 386,000 to 39,000 physical qubits---given the code distances $d \in \{7, 17\}$.
-The two spikes observed for the physical qubit estimates in the plot of \cref{fig:pareto_front} reflect increases of $d_{L+1}$ from 23 to 25 and then to 27.
+Looking in the other direction, the space-optimal solution reduces the number of physical qubits by 8.2\% compared to serial scheduling, and it slows down execution by a factor of $2\times$.
+Both solutions require two distillation levels (i.e., $L = 2$), but, for $\beta = 1$, the number of distillation units is $u \in \{72,14\}$, whereas for $\beta = 2$, it is reduced to $u \in \{36,7\}$.
+This represents a significant reduction in MSF size---from around 2.7 million to 1.3 million physical qubits---given the code distances $d \in \{15, 37\}$.
+The two spikes observed for the physical qubit estimates in the plot of \cref{fig:pareto_front} reflect increases of $d_{L+1}$ from 41 to 43 and then to 45.